 - Tables where snack will be served should be cleaned with a two-step process before and after snack is served.
 Step one: Clean with Clorox wipe or soap/water solution.
 Step two: Sanitize with Clorox wipe or bleach/water solution.
-During camp, snack will not always be served at a table. - Children and staff wash their hands.
+During camp, snack will - not always be served at a table. - Children and staff wash their hands.
 If staff cannot wash their hands, they can use a soap & water wipe. - Children and staff should be seated at the snack table and snack should be available family style, if possible.
-If snack is not being served at a table, staff should still be seated with children. - Snack should be available for 40 minutes.
+If snack is not being served at a table, staff should still be seated with children. - Have children utilize plates, bowls, napkins as part of snack service.
+Food should not sit directly on tables. - Snack should be available for 40 minutes.
 Remind children about snack with a "last call for snack" warning. - Seconds always need to be available.
 Seconds do not need to be the same as the first item served.
 For example, if cereal is the first item, bananas could be available for seconds.